SpencerPresley/OVHL/frontend/dev_diary/PlayerMovementLogic.md

   - No change needed (CHL teams aren't affected by NHL trades)
 - **Update PlayerLeagueHistory:**
   - No league change, but may want to record team change in metadata

+## Idea

+TeamSeason

+-> Array of roster players
+-> Array of training camp players
+-> Array of inactive players (could probably just be a flag: isPlayable)

+User:
+Has array of player season models that represent data from each season they've been in

+PlayerTeamSeason:
+data specific to a players performance/stats on a particular team during the season

+Caps -> PlayerTeamSeason
+Canucks -> PlayerTeamSeason

+What if this person gets sent down?

+TC player for their nhl team
+but a roster player for their AHL team and you'd need playerteamseasons for all:

+Caps (ROSTER)
+Canucks (ROSTER)
+--- sent down ---
+AHLCanucks (ROSTER)
+CanucksAsTC (TRAINING CAMP)
+--- AHL TRADES THEM TO MARLIES ---
+Marlies PTS
+Maple Leafs PTS (as a tc)
+(MPL Call them up)
+Maple Leafs PTS (as roster)